-To solve the problem of the burning of insulated wires for copper recovery, Pure Earth, with local partners Green Advocacy Ghana (GreenAd) and the Greater Accra Scrap Association (GASDA) opened an e-waste recycling facility in Agbogbloshie, Accra, in 2014.
+To address the problem of the burning of electrical wires for copper recovery, Pure Earth, with local partners Green Advocacy Ghana (GreenAd) and the Greater Accra Scrap Association (GASDA) opened an e-waste recycling facility in Agbogbloshie, Accra, in 2014.

 This facility was opened with fanfare.
 A Pure Earth press release on this was titled ’Change and Hope Comes To Agbogbloshie’.

 The facility houses wire-stripping machines in blue shipping containers inside the scrapyard (photos below).
 The machines separate metals from cable plastic coatings.